 contain the following information: name and surname of the deceased person, place of birth, age, family status, date and place of death, cause of death, date of funeral (in some cases also the place)

-In some cases the death records of the Roman Catholic congregation also contain information about the widow / widower and children.
+In some cases the death records of the Roman Catholic congregation also contain information by whom the deseased was survived.